triblespace/tribles-deno/readme.md

 based query capabilites, as well as tree-based graph walking capabilites, all operating over familiar plain old javascript objects (and proxies _cough_).

-## Contexts, Types and Ontologies
+## Namespaces, Types and Ontologies

 The thing that JSON-LD realy got right, is their decoupling of the underlying data representation (in their case RDF) and the user facing representation.
 If different systems are to exchange information, or if a single system is upgraded, there needs to be some form of neutral representation, in our case bytes.
-By giving the user the ability to provide contexts in which the underlying tribles can be interpreted as needed, we can:
+By giving the user the ability to provide namespaces in which the underlying tribles can be interpreted as needed, we can:

 - Provide easy upgrade paths for legacy systems.
 Old parts can read old